unixorn/awesome-zsh-plugins/README.md

 * [node.plugin.zsh](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for zsh with caching of nvm completions and autoloading of nvm if present.
 * [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - OS X users know the pain of trying to figure out what command actually flushes the DNS cache on their version of OS X, and this plugin makes that annoyance go away.
 * [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling nvm which node to use
+* [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs
 * [oh-my-dogesh](https://github.com/keithhamilton/oh-my-dogesh) - Dogification plugin.
 * [oh-my-zsh-dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying dirstack info on a single line.
 * [oh-my-zsh-flow-plugin](https://github.com/sandstorm/oh-my-zsh-flow-plugin) - This plugin makes the flow command available inside every subdirectory of the TYPO3 Flow distribution.